Shop RNIB Donate now

 “I think it’s just been in my nature with being visually impaired that I set myself these goals and I have to prove something to myself and others.
 Just because I’m visually impaired, it doesn’t mean that I can’t do these things.

 I want show others that just because I’m visually impaired, doesn’t mean I can’t do anything I want.
 So, I do dance classes at a studio and took part in a competition in Westminster, where to my surprise, I received the People’s Choice Award.
 I’ve also started singing with a charity called Eye Matter.
-We’re putting on a Christmas concert in December, in which I’ll be doing a solo.
+We put on a Christmas concert in December, in which I’ll be doing a solo.
 It can be scary, but you need to put yourself in these situations to grow in confidence.
 I often think people, especially those in my culture have this misconception that if you’re blind you can’t do things like dance or create art.
 So, I love to prove this wrong, and that’s the drive behind everything that I do.”

 Looking forward